Stratio/crossdata/doc/src/site/sphinx/Functions.rst

 Use in grammar
 ==============

-As for version 0.2.0, **THE USE OF FUNCTIONS IS LIMITED TO SELECTORS**.
-Functions are not supported yet for where clauses and other structures of a query.
-Therefore, when issuing a select statement, we only have to provide the name of the function and the name of the columns (if any) in parenthesis.
+As for version 0.3.0, you can use nested functions and they can be used as selectors or in where clauses.
+Therefore, when issuing a crossdata statement, we only have to provide the name of the function and the name of the columns (if any) in parenthesis.
 In that way, a generic query with a function will look like::

     SELECT col1, function_name(col2, col3) FROM table_name;

+    SELECT col1, col2, col3 FROM table_name WHERE function_name(col3) > 10;

+    INSERT INTO tableTest(id, product, price, date) VALUES (25, 'Milk', 5, now());

 Example